HTTP Error Codes

 • Monitor server resources and set up alerts before hitting limits

-Know when your service goes unavailable
+Know the moment your service becomes unavailable